Comparing Electricity Providers in South Australia

 And if you want to take in the whole bird’s-eye view, you can look at wholesale prices – one of the largest influences on the DMO’s price.

 Wholesale electricity is basically the price retailers pay before they send it along to you.
-In the first half of 2024, these costs jumped from $83 a quarter to $148, but this was most likely due to the change of seasons.1Australian Energy Regulator – Data – state of the energy market 2024 – chapter 2 – National Electricity Market, figure 2.3 When looking at FY2023-24 SA rose to the equal second most expensive state in the country for wholesale electricity costs at $103 per MWh.
-Even though that’s a 32% drop from the previous financial year, electricity costs haven’t had a great year to plateau out, with low renewable output network outages and more impacting the state.2Australian Energy Regulator – State of the Energy Market 2024, p18
+In the first quarter of 2025 (the latest official data available), these costs jumped to $98, from December 2024’s low of $81, but this was most likely due to the change of seasons.2Australian Energy Regulator – Data – state of the energy market 2025 – chapter 2 – National Electricity Market, figure 2.3 When looking at 2024, SA rose to the equal second most expensive state in the country for wholesale electricity costs at $132 per MWh.
+That’s a 28% increase from 2023, mainly due to low renewable output, network outages and more impacting the state.3Australian Energy Regulator – Data – state of the energy market 2025 – chapter 2 – National Electricity Market, figure 2.3

 What does the future of electricity prices look like in SA?